 What’s the difference between an ABA and an ACH routing number?

 ABA stands for American Banking Association, so it refers to the corresponding financial institution that processes and receives check payments.
 Alternatively, ACH payments refer to the Automated Clearing House, or the electronic payments network (similar to direct wire payments).
-Learn more about the differences between ACH and wire transfers here.

 Most banks in America actually use the same nine-digit codes for ABA and ACH.
 But in some cases (regional institutions in particular), you might find the digits to be different.